KMU-16BIT/DeadLine_withoutAssets/README.md

 # GAME TITLE : DeadLine
 a defense game that prevents the pouring of university tasks

+### ● Notice
+ * This project excluded paid assets.
+ * Normal play is impossible and only source code can be checked.

 ### ● Introduction
  * Department of Game Mobile, Keimyung University
  * Game Designer : 김민건, 정영한